1996 Houston Astros season: May

 On May 7 against Philadelphia, Jeff Bagwell reached the 500th run batted in (RBI) of his career with two home runs and four RBI.
 By hitting his second upper-deck home run at Three Rivers Stadium on May 29 – it travelled 459 ft – Bagwell joined longtime Pirate Willie Stargell as the only players to homer twice into the stadium's upper deck.
-For the month of May, he batted .360 with .740 SLG, 10 HR, 31 RBI, scored 22 runs, and stole four bases.
-He was named NL Player of the Month, his fourth career monthly award.
-On June 14, Bagwell tied a major league record with four doubles in one game against San Francisco.